 Trail Info: Mt Elbert Northeast Ridge

 At 14,433 feet tall, Mt.
 Elbert marks the high point for the Colorado Rockies.
-Although the standard route up Mt Elbert is considered one of the easiest Colorado 14ers, with little exposure, commitment, and rock navigation, it is still a long, grueling hike to the top.
+Although the standard route up Mt Elbert is considered one of the easiest Colorado 14ers, with little exposure, commitment, and rock navigation, it is still a long, grueling hike to the top it is also the tallest mountain in Colorado.
 4,700 feet of gain is no joke, so budget plenty of time (at least 5 hours) until you’ll reach the summit.
 However, there’s something magical about standing at the highest point in the state, so go ahead and snag that high point!

 The Best Colorado 14er Near Denver: Grays or Torrey’s Peak